 I was really happy to be able to sponsor the 2011 Chef 4 Students Culinary Grant.
 How important are grants to your culinary education?
 How will winning the Chef 4 Students Culinary Grant benefit your culinary dreams?

-My studies here in Italy are literally a fulfillment of a dream I have had since I was a young boy and especially since starting culinary school.
+My studies here in Italy are a fulfillment of a dream I have had since I was a young boy, especially since starting culinary school.
 This grant allowed me to breathe a sigh of relief knowing that I could follow my dream without creating undue financial hardship for me and my wife.
 For the rest of my life as I reflect back on my time here I will most assuredly think fondly of the Chefs 4 Students Culinary Grant and its sponsor, The Reluctant Gourmet.

 How does it feel to know that you were selected from over 950 applicants?

-When I read the e-mail stating that I had won the grant I had to stop and reread it.
+When I read the e-mail stating that I had won the grant, I had to stop and reread it.
 I was in complete disbelief.
 I always knew that my story was unique and that my desire and passion were deeply rooted in my spirit but to be recognized for my determination brought me to a whole new level of understanding and appreciation for my place in the culinary world.
 I feel that since being selected from such a large number of applicants it is my responsibility to push myself even further towards greatness, as I strive to be a success story that attests to the honor of being selected.